MenheraBot/MenheraBot/README.md

 > Menhera está animando mais de 600 servidores com suas funcionalidades

-MenheraBot é um bot para Discord em open source feito em JavaScript com [Discord.js](https://discord.js.org) por [Luxanna](https://github.com/ySnoopyDogy)
+MenheraBot is an open source Discord bot made in JavaScript with [Discord.js](https://discord.js.org) [Luxanna](https://github.com/ySnoopyDogy)
-Sinta-se livre para adicionar uma estrela ⭐ ao repositório para promover o projeto!
+Feel free to add a star ⭐ to the repository to promote the project!

 ## Features

+### Multi-language

+Menhera can be used in brazilian portuguese and english

 ### Bot de RPG